howard-haowen/tsm-wordle/README.md

 For more information, including how to localize the interface to your language, visit the blog article: https://blog.mothertongues.org/wordle/.

 The interface is translated by default in both English and Spanish - other translations are very welcome!

+Thanks to Carolyn O'Meara (https://github.com/ckomeara) for providing the Spanish translation.

 ## On to the original stuff from @hannahcode...